jonthebeef/cursordone/tasks/bug-fix-urls-and-linking-to-other-tasks-1736600581329.md

 We need to get the behaviour right here

 EDIT: Hmmm, this seems to be working correctly when viewing a task.

 Before you code, discuss the options we have so we can get to the right thing.
 We don't need to build the world's best project management tool, just a feature that makes sense to the user and is simple to implement.

 Feel free to also discussing breaking this into smaller tasks if appropriate.
 And if you're tackling this in its entirety, advise me to add this as context to the composer, and add a checklist of activity to this task that you constantly tick off as items are completed.

 remember to test before marking as done and committing to git.

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis